gysagsohn/my-portfolio-v2/README.md

 Live Site (v1) (https://gysohn-v1.netlify.app/)
 Source Code (https://github.com/gysagsohn/gysohn_T1A2)

 It’s simple, nostalgic, and a reminder of how far things have come (and how many divs I’ve closed since).
+This version will never be taken down, as I am proud of what I did and it is a reminder of how far I have come.

 ---